 The continuing success of Minecraft might come as a surprise to some but with each new release a new generation of fans is born.
 And, because Microsoft is now the sole owner of the series, the Xbox One version is exemplary.
 It also offers cross-platform play.

-Winner in the best game category at the Pocket-lint Gadget Awards in 2014, Alien: Isolation maybe took many by surprise with its adherence to the tone of the first Alien movie, both graphically and thematically.
+Winner in the best game category at the Pocket-lint Gadget Awards back in 2014, Alien: Isolation maybe took many by surprise with its adherence to the tone of the first Alien movie, both graphically and thematically.
 Rather that arm you with hefty weaponry and send floods of xenomorphs in your direction, the name of the game is survival as you are hunted through a destroyed space station by just the one Alien.
 Cue some pant-wettingly scary moments.

 Far Cry 4